hglanz/DSFellow_COVID_SocialMedia/README.md

 I'm not sure how many regression models I'll need to make (50, one for each state?).
 Or is there some multivariate approach I can take with multiple y's (response variables) and multiple x's (predictor variables).

+### May 18th, 2021

+Created a google doc to describe the **methodology** for the project so far.
+With the ultimate goal of polishing it to be possibly submitted to a scientific journal such as JMIR (Journal of Medical Internet Research) https://www.jmir.org/.